flutter/samples/README.md

 The easiest way to browse through the samples in this repo (as well as a few others!) is the [visual samples index](https://flutter.github.io/samples).

-## Tip: download a single example using svn
+## Tip: minimize download size

 As this repository is quite big, you can use svn to download a single example.
 For example:

 ```
 svn co https://github.com/flutter/samples/trunk/provider_shopper
 ```

-You can also use a shallow clone, to only download the latest revision:
+You can also use a shallow clone to download just the latest revision:

 ```
 git clone --depth 1 https://github.com/flutter/samples.git